-Classes are open to all nationals and residents of Qatar who are 18 years or older, and have a love of learning.
-Over the course of a six week session, for two hours one night a week, students meet for classes which are offered in either Arabic or English.
+Classes are open to nationals and residents of Qatar who are 18 years or older, and have a love of learning.
+Classes are offered for two hours one night a week, over a six week period, and are offered in either Arabic or English.

 Students who successfully participate in a minimum of five out of six classes receive a certificate of completion.
 These courses are not credit-bearing and are ineligible for transfer towards any formal degree or program through GU-Q.

-Laura Reynaud, a working professional and previous Community Education Program participant, sums up her experience: "When I found out about Georgetown’s community classes, I signed up immediately.
+"When I found out about Georgetown’s community classes, I signed up immediately.
 The lectures were both intellectually rewarding and stimulating and the professor was clearly one of the best I have ever had.
 It was a wonderful experience.
-I will definitely repeat."
+I will definitely repeat." -Laura Reynaud, a working professional and previous Community Education Program participant